braunstr/Speedtracking/README.md

 ## Usage

  1. Prepare your video file for analysis.
-Supported formats include MP4, AVI, etc.
+Supported format: MP4

  2. Run the main script: